Schumzy/R_RESTApi/README.md

 > ### :information_source: Status code
 > Other than normally the status code for OpenCPU is **"201"** which means the request has been fulfilled and has resulted in one or more new resources being created.

-## III.
-Mircrosoft Machine Learning Server
+## Mircrosoft Machine Learning Server
 ### Requirements
 //todo